Alfred Morris (American football): College career

 Morris attended and played college football for Florida Atlantic from 2008 to 2011.

 In the 2008 season, Morris had seven rushes for 23 yards in very little action.

 In the 2009 season, his role in the offense expanded.
-On September 26, against Louisiana-Monroe, he had 122 rushing yards and a touchdown.
+On September 26, against Louisiana-Monroe, Morris had 122 rushing yards and a touchdown.
 On October 17, against North Texas, he had 147 rushing yards and two rushing touchdowns.
-The next week, against Louisiana-Lafayette, he had 181 rushing yards, two rushing touchdowns, and a 38-yard reception.
-On November 14, against Arkansas State, he had 117 rushing yards, two rushing touchdowns, and a 17-yard receiving touchdown.
-The next week, in a game at Troy, he had 137 rushing yards and a rushing touchdown.
-In the regular season finale, against Florida International, he had 158 rushing yards, two rushing touchdowns, and an 8-yard receiving touchdown.
-Overall, in the 2009 season, he ran the ball 236 times for 1,392 yards.
+The following week against Louisiana-Lafayette, Morris had 181 rushing yards, two rushing touchdowns, and a 38-yard reception.
+On November 14 against Arkansas State, he had 117 rushing yards, two rushing touchdowns, and a 17-yard receiving touchdown.
+The following week, in a game at Troy, Morris had 137 rushing yards and a rushing touchdown.
+During the regular season finale against Florida International, he had 158 rushing yards, two rushing touchdowns, and an eight-yard receiving touchdown.
+Overall, in the 2009 season, Morris ran the ball 236 times for 1,392 yards.
 He also scored 11 touchdowns with a career long run of 48 yards.

 Morris started the 2010 season with 103 rushing yards and a rushing touchdown against UAB.
-On October 9, against Louisiana-Monroe, he had 153 rushing yards and two rushing touchdowns.
-On November 13, against Louisiana-Lafayette, he had 143 rushing yards on 22 carries.
+On October 9 against Louisiana-Monroe, he had 153 rushing yards and two rushing touchdowns.
+On November 13 against Louisiana-Lafayette, Morris had 143 rushing yards on 22 carries.
 Overall, in the 2010 season, he rushed the ball 227 times while gaining 928 yards averaging 4.1 yards-per-carry.
-He also scored a rushing touchdown seven times that season.
+Morris also scored a rushing touchdown seven times that season.

 Morris started his final collegiate season slowly with 14 carries for 16 yards against the Florida Gators.
-After a tough outing against Michigan State, he had 85 rushing yards and four receptions for 43 yards and a touchdown against Auburn.
-On October 8, against North Texas, he had 162 rushing yards, one rushing touchdown, and three receptions for 51 yards.
-On November 5, against Arkansas State, he had 163 rushing yards and two rushing touchdowns.
-On November 19, against Troy, he had 101 rushing yards and a rushing touchdown.
-In the penultimate game of the season against UAB, he had 198 rushing yards and four rushing touchdowns.
-Overall, in the 2011 season, he had 1,186 rushing yards, nine rushing touchdowns, 15 receptions, 139 receiving yards, and a receiving touchdown.
+After a tough outing against Michigan State, Morris had 85 rushing yards and four receptions for 43 yards and a touchdown against Auburn.
+On October 8 against North Texas, he had 162 rushing yards, one rushing touchdown, and three receptions for 51 yards.
+On November 5 against Arkansas State, Morris had 163 rushing yards and two rushing touchdowns.
+Two weeks later against Troy, he had 101 rushing yards and a rushing touchdown.
+In the penultimate game of the season against UAB, Morris had 198 rushing yards and four rushing touchdowns.
+Overall, in the 2011 season, he had 235 carries for 1,186 yards and nine touchdowns to go along with 15 receptions for 139 yards and a touchdown.